 A truly invaluable result of employee monitoring is something that many people don’t even think about.
 Monitoring software logs all activities and some even record screenshots and videos.
 The reports provide evidence of hostile behavior from coworkers that might cause good employees to quit.
 Cyberbullying, harassment and data theft are just some of the unacceptable behaviors monitoring software can uncover for management to deal with appropriately.

 It’s not just management and employees that benefit.
-We recently published a blog about how companies can utilize activity tracking software to improve the customer experience.
+We published a blog about how companies can utilize activity tracking software to improve the customer experience.
 Check it out!

 “Employers don’t need to monitor when they can use timesheets instead.”